GoogleChrome/web.dev/src/site/content/en/learn-web-vitals/lab-and-field-data-differences/index.md

 Vitals field scores do so [using the 75th percentile](/defining-core-web-vitals-thresholds/#choice-of-percentile).

-Looking at LCP from the screenshot above as an example, you can see a distribution where 88% of visits saw an LCP of 2.5 seconds or less (good), 7% of visits saw LCP between 2.5 and 4 seconds (needs improvement), and 4% of visits saw and LCP greater than 4 seconds (poor).
+Looking at LCP from the field data in the screenshot above, you can see a distribution where:

+- 88% of visits saw an LCP of 2.5 seconds or less (good).
+- 8% of visits saw LCP between 2.5 and 4 seconds (needs improvement).
+- 4% of visits saw and LCP greater than 4 seconds (poor).

 At the 75th percentile, LCP was 1.8 seconds:

-{% Img src="image/eqprBhZUGfb8WYnumQ9ljAxRrA72/pb3HNHToW7QocJhLXXtE.png", alt="Distribution of LCP scores", width="800", height="203" %}
+{% Img src="image/eqprBhZUGfb8WYnumQ9ljAxRrA72/HttRJY6Drm09UdmbuyyB.png", alt="Distribution of LCP scores in the field", width="400", height="100" %}

 Lab data from the same page shows an LCP value of 3.0 second.
 While this value is greater than the 1.8 seconds shown in the field data, it's still a valid LCP value for this page—it's one of many values that make up the full distribution of load experiences.

-{% Img src="image/eqprBhZUGfb8WYnumQ9ljAxRrA72/zZYQpbFiF6jCDzGcv6QS.png", alt="ALT_TEXT_HERE", width="800", height="103" %}
+{% Img src="image/eqprBhZUGfb8WYnumQ9ljAxRrA72/kztPvvnwuTrCzo318cZP.png", alt="LCP score in the lab", width="400", height="50" %}

 ## Why lab and field data are different